This guide will help you install and configure Cucumber Pro on your own network.

 You can go to the Replicated admin console dashboard to see what version is currently running, browse through previous versions and read release notes.

-Cucumber Pro can write snapshots of the data to the host machine, under the
+Data snapshots can be written to the host machine, under

 You can enable automatic, scheduled snapshotting from the Replicated admin console

 (Gears dropdown -> Console Settings -> Snapshot & Restore), or

 We recommend you set up a cron job or similar to back up the snapshot data to a secure location.

 The snapshots contain a backup of Cucumber Pro's internal Postgres database and git repositories.

 See the Replicated Snapshot Documentation for more details.